streamin/belt-geometry-solver/README.md

 • Wrap angle based on how the belt enters and exits each pulley
 • Exact contact points on each pulley
 • Total belt length by summing arc lengths and straight segments
-• A complete belt path suitable for plotting or CAD export
+• Tension in each segment of the belt
+• Reaction forces for each pulley

 All math is designed so:
 • Tangent points lie exactly on the pulley circumference